 A 403(b) plan is a retirement plan for specific employees of public schools, tax-exempt organizations and certain ministers.
 These plans can invest in either annuities or mutual funds.
 A 403(b) plan is also another name for a tax-sheltered annuity plan, and the features of a 403(b) plan are comparable to those found in a 401(k) plan.

 Earnings and returns on amounts in a 403(b) plan are tax-deferred until withdrawn.
 For example, if “Tim” was earning $4,000 per month and contributing $700 to his 403(b) plan, his taxable income for the month is $3,300.
 Employees age 50 or over can make catch-up contributions, which increases the opportunity to defer taxation.
 The Internal Revenue Service sets the annual limits.

 Some of the approved vendors offer a ROTH option.
 A Roth 403(b) is funded with after-tax contributions from the participant.
 The participant does not get a tax deduction in the year that contributions are made.
 However, earnings and returns on amounts in a Roth 403(b) are tax-deferred if the withdrawals are qualified distributions.

 403 (b) and 457 Plan Vendors

-Midland Public Schools utilizes a third party administrator to manage its plans, MEA Financial Services.
-(MEAFS) All transactions and form submissions are processed by MEAFS.
+Midland Public Schools utilizes a third party administrator to manage its plans, TSA Consulting Group.
 Contact information is as follows:

 Choosing your Plan and Your Vendor